-As humans, we have air conditioning, swimming pools and other methods to cool ourselves off but African Elephants either live in the Savanna or Forest of Africa!
-When we are hot as humans, besides the man made cooling off methods, our bodies sweat to help keep us cool; however, an elephant does not sweat and with the average African Elephant being around 14,000 pounds, this animal produces a lot of heat in a hot climate!
+As humans, we have air conditioning, swimming pools and other methods to cool ourselves off.
+When humans are hot, our bodies sweat to help keep us cool.
+However, elephants are not able to sweat.
+The average African elephant weighs between 2.5 to 7 tons and produces a lot of body heat in hot climates.

 Can you hear us now?
-The African Elephant might be able to!
-It is suggested that the African Elephant’s large ears are due to the exact purposes we would think, to hear!
-This elephant’s ears allow them to hear up to six miles away from their current location, for an extremely healthy elephant, for most they can hear up to two and a half miles away!
+The African elephant might be able to!
+African elephant’s large ears are due to the exact purposes we would think - to hear.
+This elephant’s ears allow them to hear up to six miles away from their current location.

+They can also hear another elephant’s call up to two and a half miles away.
 Can you imagine if humans could hear two and a half to six miles away at a time?
-That would be overwhelming in the city!
+That would be overwhelming in the city.